ks982579/rust-zero2prod/README.md

 Redis default port is 6379.
 We do some updates to the code to include Redis, but need to actually start a container.
 We begin with a startup script.
+Don't forget to make it an executable.

+The script pulls the latest version 7 of Redis.
+Unfortunately, DigitalOcean does not support creation of a development Redis cluster via the spec.yaml file.
+p.
+483 discusses a quick configuration and then copying the connection string and injecting it as an environment variable, `APP_REDIS_URI`, from "Settings" in the control panel.

+I'm skipping the DO setup for now.

+Let's create the base-line of the admin dashboard.
+Starting with... `src/routes/admin/mod.rs`.
+We create our dummy endpoint, just returning OK.
+Then, wire up the route.
+Should feel familiar at this point.

+Time to redirect on successful login.

 ---